matteocrippa/awesome-swift/README.md

 * [Permission](https://github.com/delba/Permission) - A unified API to ask for permissions on iOS.
 * [PermissionScope](https://github.com/nickoneill/PermissionScope) - A Periscope-inspired way to ask for iOS permissions.
 * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from.

+#### StackView

+* [StackViewController](https://github.com/seedco/StackViewController) - Simplify the use of UIStackView.
+* [TZStackView](https://github.com/tomvanzummeren/TZStackView) - An iOS9 UIStackView layout component re-implemented for iOS 7 and 8.

 #### Transition